CCEP

 UWS - Upcycling Waste Second-Life

-The program focuses on reducing waste by following a circular economy model—upcycling discarded materials into functional, meaningful products, giving them a second life and keeping them out of landfills.
+This program reduces waste by applying a circular economy model—upcycling discarded materials into functional, meaningful products, giving them a second life and keeping them out of landfills.

 How we drive change

-We collaborate with volunteers, designers, and artisans to create a diverse range of upcycled items, including tote bags made from pre-loved denim, scrunchies crafted from textile waste, and home décor designed from discarded materials.
-These products are stylish, affordable, and accessible to all.
-We promote these items through pop-up stores, online platforms, and community-driven events
+We collaborate with volunteers, designers, and artisans to co-create a diverse range of upcycled items such as tote bags made from pre-loved denim, scrunchies from textile waste, and home décor crafted from discarded materials.
+These products are affordable, and accessible to all, and are promoted through pop-up stores, online platforms, and community events.

 donate